 Available to children ages 3 and under during Sunday worship services at our De Pere campus.

-At St. Mark, we believe the family is the center of spiritual formation.
-As leaders our goal is to equip and support parents in this essential role.
+At St. Mark, our goal is to equip and support parents in the essential role of spiritual formation.
 This is why our Catechism program is focused on the whole family.

 We provide families with high quality materials for learning the basic truths of the Bible in their homes.
-Parents are expected to work through the materials with their children: engaging in family discussions, completing activities together, and memorizing Scripture as a family.
-The goal is that parents and children will grow deeper in faith and knowledge of God’s Word.
+Parents are expected to work through the materials with their children by 1) engaging in family discussions, 2) completing activities together, and 3) memorizing Scripture as a family.

-- Parent Guides.
-We have developed companion materials for you as parents to help you lead your child to the truth as you work through the lessons together.
+- Parent Guides- We have developed companion materials to help you lead your child to the truth as you work through the lessons together.

-- Monthly Resource Nights.
-Every month we will have an opportunity for digging deeper into key concepts, answering questions, and getting extra guidance on teaching in the home.
+- Monthly Resource Nights- Every month we will meet in-person to dig deeper into key concepts, answer questions, and get extra guidance on teaching in the home.

-- Feedback on Lessons.
-As you work through the materials, you will have the opportunity to submit work and receive feedback from our staff or a trained volunteer to help you be sure you’re on the right track.
+- Feedback on Lessons- As you submit work, you’ll receive feedback from our staff or a trained volunteer to ensure you’re on the right track.

 Because we know that your kids are looking to their parents as the model for what it means to be an adult Christian.
 You are your child’s first teacher.
 And we believe that when parents are engaging with their kids in learning the Word of God, then parents and kids grow stronger in their faith and closer to each other.
 We also believe that the health of any church is tied to the spiritual health of the homes that make up the church; we are giving you an intentional method for gathering around God’s Word at home to strengthen the spiritual health of your home.
 Finally, this is the biblical model of discipleship; all of Scripture uses the picture of God’s Word being passed on from parent to child in the context of family.